LachlanDev/Server-Status/README.md

 * Shows current status of your server in a channel of your choice "updates".

 # Installation
-Clone this repo and edit the index.js file adding your server IP / Port you want to listen for, BOTS client login ID, Channel ID's and your ID for the BOT to DM you.
-This is all commented for you within the code.
+Clone this repo and edit the config file.

 # Usage
 Once you have edited the code you can simply run it using node index.js